 Music Lessons

-Music lessons are \$350 per semester above the cost of tuition (based on a minimum of ten half-hour lessons).
+Music lessons for currently enrolled full time degreeseeking students are \$350 per semester above the cost of tuition (based on a minimum of ten half-hour lessons).
 There are no refunds after the second week of the semester.